brianpaden/truthgraph/docs/roadmap/v1/phase_01_local_mvp.md

 # Phase 1: Local MVP

 **Timeline:** Months 1-2
-**Goal:** Working fact-checker running locally via Docker
+**Goal:** Working fact-checker running locally via Docker with cloud-ready architecture

 ## Overview and Goals

-Phase 1 establishes the foundation of TruthGraph as a local-first fact-checking system.
-The focus is on creating a fully functional MVP that runs entirely on a single machine using Docker Compose, with no external dependencies beyond pre-trained models.
+Phase 1 establishes the foundation of TruthGraph as a local-first fact-checking system with cloud-ready architectural patterns.
+The focus is on creating a fully functional MVP that runs entirely on a single machine using Docker Compose, while incorporating design patterns that enable seamless cloud migration in Phase 2 (v2).

 > **Key Documentation References**:
+>
 > - **Technology Stack Details**: [tech_stack_and_tooling.md](tech_stack_and_tooling.md)
 > - **Testing Approach**: See [Testing Strategy](#testing-strategy) section below
 > - **Setup Instructions**: See [Quick Start Commands](#quick-start-commands) section below